ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. attention::

-   The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
+   The SRW Application has :srw-wiki:`four levels of support <Supported-Platforms-and-Compilers>`.
 The steps described in this section will work most smoothly on preconfigured (Level 1) systems.
 They should also work on other systems (including generic Linux/Mac systems), but the user may need to perform additional troubleshooting.

 The overall procedure for generating an experiment is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
 Once the SRW App has been built, as described in :numref:`Chapter %s <BuildSRW>`, the steps to run a forecast are as follows: